Skip to main content

 • Low self-confidence: Cyberbullies are good at making teenagers feel less than worthy; whether it’s one hurtful comment or nonstop negativity, it can seriously impact your child’s sense of self-esteem.

 • Poor school performance: Just like physical bullying can take a toll on a child’s school performance, so can cyberbullying.
-If your academically minded student is suddenly falling behind in classes or losing interest in hobbies, you’ll want to investigate the causes for this behavior.
+If your academically minded student is suddenly falling behind in classes or losing interest in hobbies, you’ll want to investigate the causes of this behavior.

 • Turning to unhealthy coping mechanisms: Cyberbullying can be the catalyst that causes a teenager to turn to unhealthy and unsafe coping mechanisms like alcohol and drugs.